DentDesk

 Some groups run one PMS instance.
 Others have mixed Dentrix, OpenDental, Eaglesoft, or location-specific configurations.
 That changes what can be automated on day one.

 DentDesk should start with the highest-confidence workflow: answer, identify location, collect context, route or book where permissions allow, and create fallback handoffs where direct writeback is not ready.
-See the broader PMS integration model.
+See the broader PMS integration model, or inspect specific Dentrix, Open Dental, and Eaglesoft workflows.

 Rollout questions to answer first